FIVE MOST SURPRISING FINDS

 — Attributed to Fannie Lou Hamer

-The Black Family Land Trust, founded in 2004, works directly with families to clear title, create estate plans, and establish legal structures that protect against the mechanisms of land loss.
-Their model is straightforward: educate families about heirs’ property risks, help them write wills, assist with title consolidation, and create protective ownership structures — all for families who would otherwise have no access to the legal expertise that wealthy white families take for granted.
+The Black Family Land Trust, founded in 2004, works directly with families to clear title, create estate plans, and build legal structures that protect against land loss.
+Their model is straightforward — educate families about heirs’ property risks, help them write wills, assist with title consolidation, and create protective ownership structures.
+These are services that wealthy white families take for granted.
+Black families in the rural South have rarely had access to any of them.

 The Puzzle and the Solution